-When will the new Forza Motorsport be released?
-Features, next-gen, more | Dexerto.com
+Forza Motorsport for Xbox Series X: Features, game engine, release date - Dexerto

-The next Forza Motorsport game promises to be a good one, riding high on the back of Horizon 4's success.
-Let's take a look at when it's likely to come out, as well as everything we know about the upcoming Forza Motorsport so far.
+The next Forza Motorsport game promises to be a good one, riding high on the back of Horizon 4’s success.
+We have all the current information on Forza Motorsport, including the release date, cars, tracks, and more.

-As regular players of the popular car game will know already, the franchise splits its new titles into two different types, with the Motorsport collection focusing on track races and Horizon offering a much more 'sandbox' open-world experience.
+As regular players of the popular racing game will know already, the franchise splits its new titles into two different types, with the Motorsport collection focusing on track races and Horizon offering a much more ‘sandbox’ open-world experience.

-While Turn 10 Studios develop the motorsport games, Playground Games lead the charge on the Horizon front.
-It is important to note that this new iteration of Forza Motorsport is called simply that, not Forza Motorsport as many expected.
+While Playground Games develop the Horizon games, Turn 10 Studios lead the charge on the Motorsport front.
+It is important to note that this new iteration of Forza Motorsport is called simply that, not Forza Motorsport 8 as many expected.

-In 2020, as expected, the series returns with another installment of Forza Motorsport, the eighth of its kind.
-If there's one thing that we know for certain already, it's that the trailers and in-game graphics will be top of the range, but there's a lot more to expect than just that.
+If there’s one thing that we know for certain already, it’s that the trailers and in-game graphics will be top of the range, but there’s a lot more to expect than just that.

-When is the next Forza Motorsport game coming out?
+When is the new Forza Motorsport release date?

-If you're used to taking the wheel in Microsoft Studios' wildly popular racing game already, you will know that Forza Motorsport is the confirmed name of the developers' next project and may be released at a similar time to normal.
+If you’re used to taking the wheel in Microsoft Studios’ wildly popular racing game already, you will know that Forza Motorsport is the confirmed name of the developers’ next project and may have a similar release timeframe to normal.

 Typically, Forza games are released at the back end of September, with Horizon 4 released on September 28, 2019, and its predecessor – Motorsport 7 – coming slightly later with an October 3 launch in 2017.

-There's still a chance that this schedule remains with the next game, though a recent leak has suggested that we will see the release of Forza Motorsport during February 2021 thanks to uncontrollable events during 2020.
+There’s still a chance that this schedule remains with the next game, though a recent leak has suggested that we will see the release date of Forza Motorsport during February 2021 thanks to uncontrollable events during 2020.

 Will Forza Motorsport be available on next-gen consoles?